-Try a healthier version of chocolate fudge for the holidays!
+Try a different version of chocolate fudge for the holidays!
 This paleo fudge is made with simple ingredients like dates, coconut oil, and cocoa powder, and is easy to make.

 If you’re trying to avoid refined sugar, this time of year can be frustrating!
 I wanted to make a chocolatey treat that was free of refined sugar, so this paleo fudge was born.

 If you search online for paleo or refined sugar free fudge recipes, you will find some – but many of them contain nuts or nut butter.
-I wanted to create a recipe that was healthy, grain free, and free of all of the top allergens.
+I wanted to create a recipe that was lighter, grain free, and free of all of the top allergens.

 This is a chocolatey treat that is rich in flavor, and has a smooth texture.
 It uses just a few simple ingredients – the most important of which is Medjool dates.